donald-pinckney/donald-pinckney.github.io/content/_index.md

   - block: collection
     content:
       title: Selected Projects
-      text: I enjoy making things.
+      text: Building is my form of thinking aloud.
 Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - project